How to Learn Sword Fighting: 3 Basic Strategies

 4. In The End

-Swordfighting is a safe martial art form when practised with the correct equipment and precautions.
+Swordfighting is a safe martial art form when practiced with the correct equipment and precautions.
 Injuries are minimal and usually occur due to inadequate or faulty equipment.

 You can take sword fighting lessons online.
-There are several sites from where sword fighting can be learned from online.
+There are several sites where sword fighting can be learned online.

-As a hobby, practising with wooden swords instead of sharp swords could be a fun and competitive form of martial art.
+As a hobby, practicing with wooden swords instead of sharp swords could be a fun and competitive form of martial art.
 But sword fighting requires years of hard work and dedication to master.

 Train at your pace with your choice, of course.
 But always remember to pay respect to your teacher.
 It would be best if you are cautious while learning sword fighting.